Facebook launches tool to let users control data flow

 "We expect this could have some impact on our business, but we believe giving people control over their data is more important," it said.

-Last month, US regulators slapped Facebook with a record US$5-billion fine for data protection violations in a wide-ranging settlement that calls for revamping privacy controls and oversight at the social network.
+Last month, US regulators slapped Facebook with a record $5-billion fine for data protection violations in a wide-ranging settlement that calls for revamping privacy controls and oversight at the social network.

 "We've agreed to pay a historic fine, but even more important, we're going to make some major structural changes to how we build products and run this company," Facebook's CEO Mark Zuckerberg said at the time, adding that "we're going to set a completely new standard for our industry," he said.